The Counterfeit

 This also means parents must examine not only whether a structure appears reverent, but what kind of ecclesial instinct it is handing to their children.
 If a child is being formed against the practical meaning of the papacy, then something foundational is already being lost.

 It also means parents must stop reasoning as though the Latin Mass alone settles everything.
-The use of Latin, chant, lace, or older externals cannot by itself prove Catholic safety.
-If false headship remains, if the papacy is practically emptied, and if certainty is compromised, then the presence of a Latin Mass does not cure the deeper corruption.
+Latin, chant, lace, and older externals cannot by themselves prove Catholic safety.
+If false headship remains, if the papacy is practically emptied, and if sacramental certainty is compromised, then the presence of a Latin Mass does not cure the deeper corruption.

 For the chapter that develops this Catholic instinct under persecution rather than selective recognition, see Peter in Chains: The Chair of Peter Bound but Not Destroyed in Exile.